 To interact remotely with a Galaxy instance using Nebulizer requires at minimum the URL of the instance and then either an API key or a user login name.

-For example to list data libraries available on Galaxy Main:
+For example to list the data libraries available on Galaxy Main:

-Alternatively Nebulizer can fetch the API key itself if the user login is provided instead, for example:
+or alternatively get Nebulizer to fetch the API key itself by supplying the user login:

-The stored alias can then be used as a substitute for the URL with the the stored API key being fetched behind the scenes.
-Then to list the data libraries again it is sufficient to do just:
+The stored alias is then used in subsequent commands, for example to list the data libraries again it is now sufficient to do just:

 The following sections contain examples of how Nebulizer might be used to perform various administrive tasks.